 Salads, grains and other vegetarian, environmentally responsible fine food using organic, local & seasonal ingredients.
 Open Monday through Friday for lunch only.

 Phone: (323) 935-0826

 Irish restaurant and pub, featuring a full menu for diners as well as a full bar.
-Open for lunch and dinner every day.
+Open for lunch and dinner Thursday through Sunday.
 The restaurant is located on Fairfax Avenue, about a 5-10 minute walk south from Petersen's Auto museum.
 Parking is available.

 Address: 840 S Fairfax Ave, Los Angeles